How to Get Mats Out of a Persian Cat's Hair

 - Comb or brush for long-haired cats

 - While stroking them, start to feel all over their coat without hurting them.
-The idea is to look for possible tangles in your cat's coat and identify the size of the knots.
+The idea is to look for possible mats in your Persian cat's coat and identify the size of the knots.

 - Apply dry conditioner on top of each knot and tangle and follow the product instructions.
 Let it act for the recommended time; the cat's fur will be softer and easier to manage.